Call Center Employee Fraud Training

 Due to increased number of fraudulent calls and successful execution of fraud schemes, targeted companies face higher fraud costs which they must address primarily through employee training and deployment of smart systems.

 A knowledgeable call center team is the key to fraud prevention.
 Each call center employee must be trained to recognize fraud, beginning with a strong onboarding program and continuing as new types of threats are discovered.
 Training must specifically include fraud detection and the protocols for responding to and reporting scam calls.
 It’s important to emphasize discernment rather than quick call resolution so that employees don’t feel pressured to speed through calls and wind up missing the signs of a threat.

 No matter what tools and protocols are used, implementation and use must be enforced across all call centers used by a company, including those overseas.
 Failure to implement policies in a unified manner can compromise security and lead to costly breaches.

 The sharp increase in call center fraud in recent years suggests a shift in the way scammers and hackers are obtaining personal information and committing fraud.
 Company executives, call center supervisors and customer service employees must all be prepared to identify and deal with scam calls, including staying informed of the latest tricks and tactics.

 Educating employees and taking advantage of scam detection technologies can cut down on call center fraud by preparing team members to recognize and put a stop to fraudulent activities.
 For prevention to be successful, the entire company must work together to ensure employees understand and carry out established procedures.
 By utilizing all available tools, keeping detailed records and continually refining company policies, call centers can keep scammers at bay and support a secure environment for all sensitive customer data.

-Identity Management Institute helps organizations and their call center staff to better detect scams and reduce fraud costs with its leading identity theft fraud prevention training and certification, consulting, and call center employee fraud training.
+Identity Management Institute helps organizations and their call center staff to better detect scams and reduce fraud costs with its leading identity theft and fraud prevention certification, consulting, and call center employee fraud training.